How Kryptos K4 Works

 Four slightly raised letters on the cipher side, Y, A, H, R, serve a dual cryptographic function.
 Their primary role is as a family witness: they split the KRYPTOS alphabet into two groups that seed the row-identity card f.

 Y and A belong to the 11-family (from compass bearing 247.5° ÷ 22.5° = 11).
 H and R belong to the 3-family (from 67.5° ÷ 22.5° = 3).
-These two families, combined with the +19 bridge rule from the misspellings and the tail formula from "T IS YOUR POSITION," produce the complete f table for all 26 letters.
-See the Field Guide for the full derivation.
+In the reconstruction, these two families, combined with the misspelling rule and the tail formula from "T IS YOUR POSITION," organize the f table.
+Under our grading, 11 of 26 f values are forward-derived; the family reading of the rest is interpretive pending a blind test.
+See the Field Guide for the walkthrough.

 Their secondary role is a directional safeguard.
 Read backward, YAHR contains RAY, a directional object with an origin and an orientation.
 In the 14-lane cylindrical model, a 180° orientation error shifts every lane by +7 (half the cylinder: 360° ÷ 14 = 25.714° per lane).
 This destroys the plaintext entirely: only 6 of 97 letters survive, and one position hits the blank cell at Tier 7, Lane 13.
 The directional cue teaches the solver that reading order matters and that a reversed reading is catastrophic, not a minor misalignment.